tock/tock/doc/reference/trd-appid.md

 state.

 First, when it boots, the Tock kernel scans the TBF Objects stored in its application flash region.
-It checks that they are valid and can run on the system.
+It checks that the TBF Objects are valid and can run on the system (e.g., do not require a newer kernel version).
 It loads them in order from lowest to highest address.
 Each successfully loaded TBF Object is loaded into one of the process slots, that process is moved into the `CredentialsUnchecked` state.

 Once the application flash has been scanned or the last process slot has been filled, the kernel checks the credentials of the processes.
-Using the provided Credentials Checking Policy, it decides whether each process can be run.
+Using the provided Credentials Checking Policy (described in Section 6), it decides whether each process has permission to run.
 It moves processes whose TBF Objects are not allowed to run into the `CredentialsFailed` state.
 It moves processes whose TBF Objects are allowed to run into the `CredentialsApproved` state.
-When a process is placed into the `CredentialsApproved` state, this triggers the main kernel loop to examine the process.
+Moving a process into the `CredentialsApproved` state triggers the main kernel loop to examine the process.

 The `CredentialsApproved` state indicates that the process is runnable in terms of its credentials.
 However, at any given time it might not be allowed to run because its Application Identifier or Short ID conflicts with another processs.
-When the kernel boots, it starts all `CredentialsApproved` processes that have a unique Application Identifier and a unique Short Identifier.
-If a pair of processes have overlapping Application Identifiers or Short Identifiers, it only starts the one that has the higher binary version number.
-If a pair of processes have overlapping Application Identifiers or Short Identifiers *and* the same binary version number, the kernel starts one of them.
+When the main kernel loop examines a process in the `CredentialsApproved` state, it determines whether to run the process based on its Application Identifier, Short ID, and the Application Binary version number (stored in the Program Header, described in Section 5.1).
+At boot, the kernel starts a process if:

+  - The process has a unique Application Identifier and Short ID,
+  - The process has a higher Application Binary version number than all processes it shares its Application Identifier or Short ID with,
+  - The process comes earlier (lower address) than all processes with the same version number and which share an Application Identifier or Short ID.

 The Unloaded, CredentialsUnchecked, CredentialsFailed, CredentialsApproved and Running states describe the conceptual state